satyu-a/SOC-automation/README.md

 - One server is ready.
 Now as a challange, deploy two additional servers withe the following configs and repeat till step **13**
 - Hostname: TheHive, 2 vCPU, 8GB ram, any storage is fine and the location should be same as Wazuh.
 Create same firewall rules under **"thehive"** name.
-- Hostname: Shuffle, 2 vCPU, 8GB ram, any storage is fine and the location should be same as Wazuh and TheHive.
-Create same firewall rules under **"shuffle"** name.
+- Hostname: UnuntuRespose, 2 vCPU, 8GB ram, any storage is fine and the location should be same as Wazuh and TheHive.
+Create same firewall rules under **"UResponse"** name.

 ## Step 3: Wazuh installation